 Step 1: Create a New User in Ubuntu

-You can create a new user from the terminal using the useradd command.
+command.
 Here, I have used the first command.
-Go through the below steps, to see how it works.
+Go through the below steps to see how it works:

-➊ First launch a Ubuntu Terminal by pressing CTRL+ALT+T.
+- Open the Ubuntu Terminal by pressing CTRL+ALT+T.

-❷ Insert the following command to create a user:
+- Insert the following command to create a user:

 sudo useradd -M abir